wp-plugins/powerpress/readme.txt

 * Updated logic for Custom Podcast Channels to work with WordPress 3.4+ Custom Post Types.
 * Auto enable the "fix theme for player" option when Facebook plugin version 1.0 is found.
 * Fixed a number of new PHP notice messages when in `WP_DEBUG` mode.
 (Thanks Jeremy Clarke for bringing to our attention)
+* Fix strpos getid3\module.tag.id3v2.php on line 876 PHP warning.
+(Thanks Zachary_DuBois for bringing to our attention)

 = 4.0.1 =